 The 'Client Agreement' is our terms and conditions for your project.
 It covers the basic workings of the project, such as our ordering process and how we treat your data.
 It lays out the underlying framework for how we do business.
 This document, along with the 'Letter of Engagement' completes the formalities.

 In interior design, a moodboard is a collection of images and samples used to convey the general design according to the brief.
 Our moodboards are printed on A3 card and along with concept images, contain samples of fabric and real paint swatches.
 One moodboard covers one connected space, often a room, but could equally be a hall, landing and stairs.

 This is basically a shopping list and one is provided for every moodboard.
 It details price, quantity, dimensions and expected lead time.

 If you prefer to supply your own products, it contains everything you need to complete the installation.

 Some projects require the creation of floorplans to assist with the design.
 They can also be provided to showcase a proposed layout or a bespoke piece of furniture.
-The inclusion of floorplans is decided upon either at the initial consultation or as the project develops and the need arises.

 Back to top